MathKeyboardEngine/MathKeyboardEngine.CSharp/README.md

 ## How to use this library

 In Visual Studio's `Solution Explorer`, right-click a project and click `Manage NuGet Packages...`.
 Browse "MathKeyboardEngine".
-(Currenlty only a pre-release/beta version is available.)
+(Currently only a pre-release/beta version is available.)

 Add
 ```csharp